segmentio/segment-docs/src/connections/destinations/catalog/gosquared/index.md

 When you toggle on GoSquared in Segment, this is what happens:

-- Our CDN is updated within 45 minutes.
-Then our snippet will start asynchronously loading GoSquared's Tracker onto your page.
+- The Segment CDN updates in about 45 minutes, and starts asynchronously loading GoSquared's Tracker onto your page.
 This means you should remove any manual integration of GoSquared.
 - Your GoSquared Now dashboard will instantly start showing the number of visitors online, and if you're using `identify`, users will start appearing in People Analytics.

 GoSquared supports mobile, webpage and server-side tracking.